vigsun19/smartprofiler/README.md

 ```

 ## Contributing to SmartProfiler

-Contributions to **SmartProfiler** are welcome!
+Contributions to SmartProfiler are welcome!
 Whether you're fixing a bug, adding a feature, or improving documentation, your help is appreciated.
+Please see the CONTRIBUTING.md file for detailed guidelines on how to contribute, including setup instructions, coding standards, and the contribution process.

+### Contributor Recognition

+All contributors will be credited in the CONTRIBUTORS.md file, and their work will be documented in GitHub pull requests, providing clear evidence of their contributions for professional portfolios, including EB1A visa applications.

+### Code of Conduct

+By contributing, you agree to follow the Code of Conduct, ensuring a positive environment for all.

+### Contributors

+SmartProfiler is led by **Vignesh Sundaram** (GitHub: vigsun19), who is the lead developer, owner, and maintainer of the project.

+The following individuals have contributed to SmartProfiler:

+Vignesh Sundaram (GitHub: vigsun19)

+See the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file for a list of contributors and their contributions.

 ### How to Contribute